Remote Education Provision: Information for Parents and Carers:

 - A lesson for one of the foundation subjects (science, history, geography, music, computing, art, RE)

-The timetable will be sent home to all parents as well as a ‘remote learning pack’ which will consist of a book, pencil, relevant logins to the programs that school subscribes to as well as any additional resources needed for Reception and Base classes.
+The timetable will be shared with all parents and carers as well as a ‘remote learning pack’ which will consist of a book, pencil, relevant logins to the programs that school subscribes to as well as any additional resources needed for Reception and Base classes.
 Remote learning packs will be sent home before ‘bubbles’ need to self-isolate as a precaution.

 - Have daily contact with pupils/parents via class dojo or google classroom between the hours of 9am-3pm

-- At least one google meet each week with pupils in key stage 1 and 2
+- At least one live teaching session via google meet each week with pupils in key stage 1 and 2

 - A weekly video of teachers sharing a story for pupils in Reception and the Base.